RansomTime/ns-to-discord/README.md

 Doesn't like talking to containerised versions of Discord on linux, but works fine with the .deb

-In order to show your status on servers you have
+In order to show your status on servers you need to enable it on that server's privacy settings.
+This also means that if you don't do that you're essentially sharing to friends only.

 Games you're playing seem to take precidence over this.